gschmutz/stream-processing-workshop/05-twitter-data-ingestion-with-apache-nifi/README.md

 ### Create the topic in Kafka

-Create the topic in Kafka, if it dow not yet exist, using the `kafka-topics` command.
+Create the topic in Kafka, if it does not yet exist, using the `kafka-topics` command.

 ```
 kafka-topics --create \